-- 1. Verbal Bullying: Slandering, ridiculing or maligning a person or his/her family; persistent name calling that is hurtful, insulting or humiliating; using a person as butt of jokes; abusive and offensive remarks. - 2.
+- 1. Verbal Bullying: Slandering, ridiculing or maligning a person or his/her family; persistent name calling that is hurtful, insulting or humiliating; using a person as butt of jokes; abusive and offensive remarks; shouting or raising one's voice at an individual in public or private; public reprimands, unless it falls under the immediate need for safety and wellbeing of staff; disclosure of private or personal information with the intent to insult or embarrass; psychologically manipulating someone so as to make them question their perception of reality; and or making false accusations or errors that are otherwise undocumented or without witness. - 2.
 Physical Bullying: Pushing; shoving; kicking; poking; tripping; assault, or threat of physical assault; damage to a person's work area or property. - 3.
 Gesture Bullying: Non-verbal threatening gestures, glances that can convey threatening messages. - 4.
-Exclusion Bullying: Socially or physically excluding or disregarding a person in work-related activities.
-In some cases, failing to be cooperative and working well with coworkers may be viewed as bullying. - 5.
+Exclusion Bullying: Socially or physically excluding or disregarding a person in workrelated activities.
+In some cases, failing to be cooperative and working well with coworkers may be viewed as bullying.
+Persistent singling out of one person; manipulating the ability of someone to do his or her work (e.g., overloading, underloading, withholding information, setting deadlines that cannot be met, giving deliberate ambiguous instructions). - 5.
 Cyber Bullying: Bullying that takes place using electronic technology, which includes devices and equipment such as cell phones, computers, and tablets as well as communication tools including social media sites, text messages, chat, and websites.
 Examples of cyberbullying include transmitting or showing mean-spirited text messages, emails, embarrassing pictures, videos or graphics, rumors sent by email or posted on social networking sites, or creating fake profiles on websites for co-workers, managers or supervisors or elected officials.